 Where can my child learn to play drums?

-Alternatively, you can teach your child a couple most basics beats through video lessons online.
-Beginner online lessons are in many cases free.
+Alternatively, you can teach your child a couple of the most basics beats through video lessons online.
+Beginner online lessons are, in many cases, free.

 What about drum sticks?